muritane/executability-filter/README.md

 It is a structural existence test.

-Its purpose is to determine whether an abstraction possesses a coherent pathway from representation to execution within a bounded environment.
+Its purpose is to determine whether an abstraction possesses a realizable causal pathway from representation to execution within a bounded environment.

 Only after that question is answered do higher-order questions become analytically meaningful.